Proximal Policy Distillation: Related Work

 An alternative way to perform policy distillation is through imitation learning (IL), where demonstrations from teacher models provide specific actions as hard targets, rather than using the typical soft targets (e.g., output probabilities).
 For example, \citet{robot_parkour_finn} use DAgger (Dataset Aggregation) \citep{DAGGER} to distill five behaviors for a robot quadruped (climb, leap, crawl, tilt, run) into a single control policy, by selecting the appropriate teacher for each part of a training obstacle course.
 The advantage of DAgger over naive Behavior Cloning stems from its ability to query teacher actions for new states encountered by the student, which is always possible in policy distillation, rather than relying solely on teacher-collected demonstrations.

-Finally, closest to our work is the approach by \citet{kickstarting_drl}, which combines a policy gradient loss with a distillation loss and student-driven distillation.
-The authors also propose a method to dynamically update the relative weighting $\lambda$ of the policy gradient loss and distillation losses for multiple teachers, using Population Based Training (PBT) \citep{popbased_training_PBT}.
-The work then applies distillation in a manner similar to reincarnating RL \citep{reincarnating}, where a smaller teacher is distilled into a larger student.
-However, distillation and learning are combined, instead of being performed sequentially.
-The main difference with Proximal Policy Distillation is that the PPD extends PPO, while the work by \citet{kickstarting_drl} is based on IMPALA \citep{impala}.
+The combination of IL with RL has also been explored to improve the sample efficiency of RL methods and to bias behaviors learned with RL towards natural movements \citep{rajeswaran2017learning}.